 The first strange decision organizers had made is starting the event at 11:00 AM on Friday.
-Most people have job or study at university and it's not the best time for them.
+Most people have a job or study at university and it's not the best time for them.
 My assumption came true when I saw at the event room only four people, plus organizers.
 Organizers seemed nervous waiting for participants.
-Just imagine 600 people pressed GOING button on the best SM platform and next day you have only 5 persons.
-They moved event starting time to 12:00 AM with a hope someone will come.
+Just imagine 600 people pressed the GOING button on the best social media platform and the next day you have only 5 persons.
+They moved the event starting time to 12:00 AM with the hope someone will come.
 Try to guess.
 No one came.
 It was the first signal for me to leave, but I got curious.
-I never have been on a small event like this.
+I never have been to a small event like this.

 At 12:00 participants were still five people.
-Organizers moved us to another hall, where at the same time was going another event.
-Cyber EXE was held for company employees solving network-related problems in a given time.
+Organizers moved us to another hall, where at the same time was going to another event.
+Cyber EXE was held for company employees to solve network-related problems in a given time.
 The youngest organizer started a presentation about Cyber Hackathon 2019.
 Briefly listed organizers, sponsors.
 Prizes were the following:

 Then he cloned an example project from GitHub and opened a small bash script.
 You may be surprised, but the script was changing file permission and owner.
 That's all.
-The guy explained that this reduces two-step process to one.
-And he expects this kind of projects.
+The guy explained that this reduces the two-step process to one.
+And he expects this kind of project.
 It's a shame I don't have a URL to share it.
 At that moment I decided to stay.
-Three places, solid prizes and easy project expectation.
+Three places, solid prizes, and easy project expectations.
 What else do you need to hack?

 In Georgia, there are several mobile communications providers and each of them has several networks.
 For example:

 Simple combinatorial calculations tell us that we need to check a few billion numbers.